Chas McCormick Preview, Player Props: Astros vs. Red Sox

-On Monday, Chas McCormick (hitting .343 in his past 10 games) and the Houston Astros play the Boston Red Sox, whose starting pitcher will be James Paxton.
-First pitch is at 8:10 PM ET.
+Chas McCormick -- with a slugging percentage of .714 in his past 10 games, including four home runs -- will be in action for the Houston Astros versus the Boston Red Sox, with Tanner Houck on the mound, on August 22 at 8:10 PM ET.

-He had two hits (going 2-for-4) in his last appearance against the Mariners.
+In his most recent appearance, he hit two homers in his previous game (going 2-for-5) against the Red Sox.

 Chas McCormick Game Info & Props vs. the Red Sox